garrandall/popular-music-data/tracks/make-someone-happy-perry-como.md

 And you will be happy too!

 Fame, if you win it
-Comes an' goes in a minute . .
+Comes and goes in a minute . .

 Where's the 'real-stuff' in life to cling to?
 Love, is the answer